 The study, authored by Northwestern University’s Craig Garfield, MD, and several other researchers, says the dad bod phenomenon may be a real thing.
 In fact, researchers found men typically gain three to five pounds after becoming a father.

 Only three to five pounds?
-That doesn’t seem like much, but I wanted to know how big a deal three to five pounds really is.
-To weigh in on the matter (see what I did there?), I asked Courtney Isley, MD, from the Banner Health Clinic in Johnstown, Colorado, to explain what this weight gain could mean.
+That doesn’t seem like much, but how big a deal is three to five pounds really?
+To weigh in on the matter, Courtney Isley, MD, from the Banner Health Clinic in Johnstown, Colorado, explained what this weight gain could mean.

 “There is evidence to suggest that weight gain during late adolescence and early adulthood is associated with increased risk of diabetes, accelerated coronary atherosclerosis – a hardening of the arteries that feed the heart – future heart disease, and even cancer and early death,” Dr. Isley said.
 “This is also the time when many men become fathers for the first time, so weight gain at this time may make them more vulnerable to these risks.”

 While exercise is important and can help reduce the risks of disease, Dr. Isley suggested diet changes are critical as well.

 “For instance, a person has to walk about four miles to work off the calories from one can of soda.
 Hint: it would be better not to drink the soda,” she said.

 Because sleep patterns, food choices and activity levels will likely change once the baby comes along, Dr. Isley suggested the better strategy is to make lifestyle changes before the birth.

 Some of Dr. Isley’s suggestions:

 - Try to limit screen time to less than two hours daily.
 When you watch TV, you don’t move your body and are generally tempted to snack.